The Outsiders Characters List: Character Traits and Analysis

 9. Curly Shepard

-Tim’s younger brother (15), tough but reckless.
-His absence from the rumble due to being in reformatory highlights the cycle of trouble many Greasers face.
+Tim’s younger brother (15), known for being tough and reckless.
+His incarceration during the main rumble exemplifies the cycle of delinquency that threatens many Greasers.

 10. Sandy